markusritschel/mpim-icelab/README.md

 ## Installation
-Via pip:
+The simplest way to install the package is via pip:
 ```bash
 pip install git+https://github.com/markusritschel/mpim-icelab.git
 ```
+For any future updates simply rerun the command again.

-Or, for installing from the sources (with the option to update via a simple `git pull`): <br>
+However, one can also install from the sources (with the option to update via a simple `git pull`): <br>
-Clone this repo via
+Therefore, clone this repo via
 ```bash
 git clone https://github.com/markusritschel/mpim-icelab
 ```